NaomiEX/CNN-Traffic-Sign-Classification/README.md

 ## Results
 ### Training and Validation Accuracy comparison between different models
-From this we can observe that after 10 epochs, most of the models achieved near perfect accuracy for the training set images and there is a relatively small difference in performance between all the various models, whereas we see a more pronounced difference in their validation accuracies.
+From this we can observe that after 10 epochs, most of the models achieved near perfect accuracy for the training set images (>= 96% accuracy) and there is a relatively small difference in performance between all the various models, whereas we see a more pronounced difference in their validation accuracies.
 Importantly, we can observe that the model with the **5x5 filter**, attained the highest Training Accuracy (99.08%) as well as the highest Validation Accuracy (86.10%) at the end of 10 epochs.

 *Note that the 3x3 filter obtained the second highest Training Accuracy (99.04%) and, at one point, between 3 and 5 epochs, achieved the highest Validation Accuracy between all models, though other models overtook it from this point.*